 All capital assets are capitalized in the enterprise fund and stated at historical cost less accumulated depreciation.

-Depreciation of all exhaustible capital assets used by the enterprise fund is charged as an expense against its operations.
+Depreciation of all exhaustible capital assets used by the enterprise fund is charged as an expense against the District's operations.
 Depreciation has been provided over the estimated useful lives using the straight-line method (see Note 5).